Associate Degree in Nursing

-The simulation and skills laboratories present a sophisticated and innovative learning environment in which students synthesize didactic and clinical knowledge as they transition into professional practice.
-The simulation lab is occupied by life size mannequins, from infant through adult, that simulate symptoms, diseases, and conditions that nurses are likely to see in a real patient care setting.
-The labs are fully furnished with supplies and equipment to create a more realistic hospital environment.
+The simulation and skills labs present a sophisticated and innovative learning environment in which students synthesize didactic and clinical knowledge as they transition into professional practice.
+Here you will apply concepts learned in the classroom to hands-on skills practice.
+The simulation lab is occupied by life-size mannequins, from infant through adult, that simulate symptoms, diseases, and conditions that nurses are likely to see in an actual patient care setting.
+The labs are fully furnished with supplies and equipment to create a realistic hospital environment.

-High-fidelity clinical simulations are integrated throughout the curriculum and used in conjunction with a variety of direct patient care experiences.
-Simulated learning experiences provide realistic and challenging scenarios to assist students in developing clinical judgment and decision-making skills.
+High-fidelity clinical simulations are integrated throughout the curriculum and provide realistic and challenging scenarios to assist students in developing clinical judgment and decision-making skills.
 These scenarios allow students to respond to patient situations and learn correct interventions in a controlled environment, thereby decreasing risks inherent in practicing skills on live patients.
 A debriefing area allows for discussions and reflective learning following a simulated learning experience.

 Direct Patient Care Clinical

-Classroom instructors also teach in direct patient care clinical areas in local communities, which bridges classroom content with practical application in the clinical setting.
-Clinical rotations begin in the first semester of the program and continue throughout.
-Each core nursing course has a clinical component whereby students are placed in a clinical environment and engage in learning experiences in which they provide direct care to patients under the close supervision of a nursing professional.
-Our main objective is the careful selection of community agencies whose clinical opportunities meet the goals of the nursing program.
+Clinical rotations begin in the first semester of the program.
+Each core nursing course has a clinical component whereby students are placed in a clinical setting and engage in learning experiences where they provide direct care to patients under the close supervision of a nursing professional.
+Our main objective is the careful selection of a variety of community agencies whose clinical opportunities meet the goals of the nursing program.

-The program offers students the advantage of a variety of clinical settings and nursing environments in which to complete the required clinical hours.
-Students accepted to the program must be computer literate and have high speed Internet access.
-Students must also supply their own mobile device that is small enough to fit into the uniform pocket and capable of supporting the required products.
-The college uses Moodle as the course management system to deliver both hybrid and online course content.
+The program uses innovative and emerging teaching strategies and technologies to engage students in the learning process.
+Students accepted to the program must be computer literate and have high-speed internet access.
+Students must supply a mobile device that is small enough to fit into the uniform pocket and capable of supporting the required software products.
+The college uses the Canvas Learning Management System to deliver hybrid and online course content.